 Learn More About Nebraska's Occupational Health Indicators

-The NOSHP Advisory Committee consists of leaders and experts in the field of occupational health and safety.
+The Nebraska Occupational Health Advisory Committee consists of leaders and experts in the field of occupational health and safety.
 The purpose of the advisory committee is to evaluate program activities, develop priority conditions of special importance in Nebraska, and collaborate on ideas for future program activities.

 Pesticide Poisoning Surveillance

-Serve as the repository for pesticide poisoning data
+Serve as a repository for pesticide poisoning data

-Determine trends in pesticide poisoning cases in Nebraska
+Identify trends in pesticide poisoning and illnesses in Nebraska

-Utilize data and results to guide prevention of future pesticide poisonings
+Use data and results to guide prevention efforts

 Comply with state regulations on reportable conditions